ClimateImpactLab/downscaleCMIP6/infrastructure/terraform/az-core/README.md

-# downscaleCMIP6-infra
+# downscaleCMIP6-infra-az-core

 General managed infrastructure for CMIP6 downscaling project on Azure Cloud.

-Change and provision resources by opening Pull Requests to the `main` branch.
+Change and provision resources by opening Pull Requests to the `master` branch.

 ## Things not covered by Terraform